habedi/omni-lpr/docs/README.md

 - **Authentication:** The server does not have a built-in authentication mechanism.
 If you need to restrict access to the API, you should implement authentication at the reverse proxy level.
 - **Input Validation:** The API uses Pydantic for input validation, which helps prevent many common injection-style attacks.
-However, it is still important to be aware of the data you are sending to the server.
+However, it is still essential to be aware of the data you are sending to the server.